100 Heroes: William Beckford

 Beckford was born in 1760 in London.

-At the age of ten, he inherited a fortune from his father William Beckford, who had been twice a Lord Mayor of London, consisting of £1 million in cash, an estate at Fonthill in Wiltshire, and several sugar plantations in Jamaica, worked by enslaved Africans.
+At the age of ten, he inherited a fortune from his father William Beckford, who had been twice a Lord Mayor of London.
+The inheritance included £1 million in cash, an estate at Fonthill in Wiltshire, and several sugar plantations in Jamaica, worked by enslaved Africans.

 This fortune allowed him to indulge his interest in art and architecture, as well as writing.
-He was briefly trained in music by Wolfgang Amadeus Mozart, but his drawing master, Alexander Cozens, was a greater influence, and Beckford continued to correspond with him for some years until they fell out.
+He was briefly trained in music by Wolfgang Amadeus Mozart, but his drawing master, Alexander Cozens, was seen as a greater influence.

 Although he married in 1783, Beckford became infamous in 1784 when his letters to William Courtenay were intercepted by the boy’s uncle, who advertised the affair in the newspapers.
 Courtenay was just ten years old on first meeting Beckford, who was eight years older.